pnlbwh/multi-shell-dMRIharmonization/README.md

 Clone single-shell dMRIharmonization pipeline and test that: https://github.com/pnlbwh/dMRIharmonization?tab=readme-ov-file#1-pipeline

-Success of this test will confirm that your environment is ready to run multi-shell-dMRIharmozation.
+Success of this test will confirm that your environment is properly set up to run multi-shell-dMRIharmonization.

 ## 2. unittest